-TESTIAC as a Solution - The Importance of a Thermal Energy Storage Tank
+The Importance of a Thermal Energy Storage Tank

 When implementing a TIAC system, chilled water is also required.
 In line with this, ARANER has a come up with a unique solution called TESTIAC, which is a combination of Thermal Energy Storage (TES) and Turbine Inlet Air Cooling.
 The chilled water required for the TIAC system comes from a TES Tank, which produces chilled water during the night-time when demand is low.
 The chilled water is then used during the peak hours of the day, causing an increase in energy efficiency for the plant.
-If you’d like more information, the TES Tank system is another element that is fully explained in the TIAC video.
+If you’d like more information, the TES Tank system is another element that is fully explained in the TIAC eBook.

 Types of Heat Rejection for Turbine Inlet Air Cooling

 As evidenced by its name, chillers are also involved in the process of generating chilled water for the TES Tank.
 As stated by Newton, “for every action, there is an equal and opposite reaction”; following this logic, we understand that by having absorbed heat from the warm water during the chilling process, we now need to get rid of it.
 There are different methods for chillers to reject the absorbed heat: Seawater Cooling, Cooling Towers, or Air Condensers.
 For energy savings, Seawater Cooled chillers are the most efficient method.